glbala87/ELLA_tool/docs/releasenotes/README.md

 - Disallow spaces and underscores in custom gene panel names when [ordering reanalyses](/manual/data-import-reanalyses.html#use-custom-gene-panel) in the IMPORT module.
 <!-- MR !523 -->
 - Fixed a bug causing de novo likelihood calculation to fail in certain instances.
+- <!-- MR !528 -->
+- Fixed a bug causing missing source information for studies and references.

 ## Version 1.13.1